gxliu/orpsoc-plus/README.md

 ORPSoC(OpenRISC Reference Platform System-on-Chip).

 The features we provide are:
-  * Use of USB Cable to program, connect and debug the system via jtag-uart interface
+  * Use of USB Cable to program, connect and debug the system via jtag-uart(jtag-atlantic) interface
   * scritps to generate .jic files
   * scripts to program targets